-OverviewPastora Peak is the highest point of the Carrizo Mountains, which are located in extreme northeast Arizona on the Navajo Indian Reservation, very near the Four Corners.
+OverviewPastora Peak is the highest point of the Carrizo Mountains, located in extreme northeast Arizona on the Navajo Indian Reservation near the Four Corners.
 The Carrizos are a broad range with numerous peaks jutting above 9,000 feet from a broad summit ridge and plateau system.
 As such, Pastora Peak itself does not stand out among its subsidiary peaks.
 However, it is a worthy destination and an easy day-hike, assuming you can get up the steep dirt roads up onto the highlands.
 Peakbaggers like it for its status as a range highpoint and its high prominence of 2,687 feet, ranking it 33rd in Arizona.

 The broad upper plateau and gentle ridges of the high Carrizos are covered in spotty forest of pine, juniper and mountain oak, with many open meadows.
 The Navajo maintain corrals, pastures and seasonal camps up here for their stock during the summer.
 In winter, the Carrizos get considerable snow which will shut all access into the range.

 A permit will be required to camp and hike the Carrizos.
 See the Red Tape section for details about obtaining these permits.

 Getting ThereOn US-160 about 10 miles west of the village of Teec Nos Pos, turn south onto gravel Indian Route 5034.
 To make it especially challenging, roads on the Navajo Nation are rarely signed with their numbers (we saw no signs on our visit).
 The turn-off is near MP 458, and big Chezhindeza Mesa (photo below) is a good landmark: it will be to your right (southwest) as you drive onto Road 5034.